WoW Midnight Healer Tier List - May 2026 Update

 Play this if: You literally only want to heal and don't care about anything else.
 You're okay being the weakest link in group content.

-What Changed: April 2026 Meta Shift
+What Changed: April to May 2026 Meta Shift

 Restoration Druid (stays S-tier): Still 3004 and untouched.
 March buffs (+10% rejuv, tranquility, wild growth) remain the standard.
+Most consistent, safest S-tier pick.

 Best Healer Comps for M+